VaibhavNegi01/scientific_calculator/README.md

 # scientific_calculator
-We created scientific calculator with my 3 other friends using C++.
+I created scientific calculator with my 3 other friends using C++.